Allium cyaneum

 Allium cyaneum, dark blue garlic, is a Chinese (天蓝韭, tian lan jiu, meaning "sky blue chive") species of onion.
 It prefers to grow at elevations from 2100 to 5000 m on slopes and meadows, and forest edges.
 It occurs in Gansu, Hubei, Ningxia, Qinghai, Shaanxi, Sichuan and Xizang (Tibet) provinces of China, and possibly in Korea.
 Its leaves and scapes are edible and are occasionally consumed by local peoples as a spice after drying.
 It has gained the Royal Horticultural Society's Award of Garden Merit, and is also considered by them as a good plant to attract pollinators.

 Description

 Allium cyaneum has cylindrical bulbs that grow in clusters.
 It spreads by rhizomes.
 The leaves and the scapes are usually 10-30 cm long, sometimes reaching 45 cm.
 Overall the plant typically reaches 25 cm tall.
-The flowers, as scientific and common names suggest, are blue.
+The flowers, as its scientific and common names suggest, are blue.
 It flowers and fruits from August to October.